microchip-pic-avr-examples/pic18f56q24-getting-started-with-mvio-mplab-mcc/README.md

 ## 2. MVIO Interrupt

 This program demonstrates the functionality of the MVIO status interrupt.

 **Note**: VDDIO2 is connected to an external and adjustable power supply.

-When the VDDIO2 voltage level falls below the acceptable threshold (of about 1.6V-5.5V), the status bit changes and an interrupt is issued.
+When the VDDIO2 voltage level falls below the acceptable threshold, about 1.6V-5.5V, the Status bit changes and an interrupt is issued.
 When the VDDIO2 voltage raises above the threshold, the status bit will change again, issuing another interrupt.

-For this example, the on-board LED is turned on as long as the voltage is outside the threshold and turned off when the VDDIO2 is inside the threshold.
+For this example, the on-board LED is turned on as long as the voltage is outside the threshold, and turned off when the VDDIO2 is inside the threshold.

 ### 2.1 Setup